Monday, January 16, 2017

 We did see a lot of small black ducks and a few cranes.

-We traveled back to Florence stopping at Dairy Queen (for the $5 deal) for hamburgers, fries, coke, and ice cream.
+We traveled back to Florence, stopping at Dairy Queen (for the $5 deal) for hamburgers, fries, Coke, and ice cream.

-When we finished we rode to the Rock-pile Recreation Area birding site number 7 on the northeast loop which is located at the base of Wilson Dam.
+When we finished, we rode to the Rock-pile Recreation Area birding site number 7 on the northeast loop, which is located at the base of Wilson Dam.

 Waterfall

-Near Wilson Dam and along the locks I saw thousands of small white birds.
+Near Wilson Dam and along the lo,cks I saw thousands of small white birds.

 We saw several families with their children on the nearby playground.

-We rode through Muscle Shoals turning left onto the old hwy 20, which took us through Leighton.
+We rode through Muscle Shoals, turning left onto the old hwy 20, which took us through Leighton.

-William Leigh founder of Leighton
+William Leigh, founder of Leighton

-William Leigh founder of Leighton
+William Leigh, founder of Leighton

-We stopped at the historic marker of William Leigh the founder of Leighton and his gravesite.
+We stopped at the historic marker of William Leigh, the founder of Leigh, ton and his gravesite.

 Leigh settled nearby at Jeffers Cross Roads and became a large landowner, pioneer merchant, postmaster, and La Grange College trustee.
 He was a charter member of Leighton Masonic Lodge No. 43 and served as Grand Master of the Alabama Masons (1833-1835).
 Leigh was a Missionary Baptist preacher for 63 years and served as pastor and leader in the Muscle Shoals Baptist Association.
 In 1836, he donated land and helped build a brick meeting house in Leighton for joint use by the Masons.
 Baptists, Methodists, Presbyterians, Cumberland Presbyterians, and others.

-William Leigh was the first postmaster of Leighton (1824-1847) and with William Gregg, operated a storehouse at the crossroad under the firm name of William Leigh & Company.
+William Leigh was the first postmaster of Leighton (1824-1847), and with William Gregg, operated a storehouse at the crossroads under the firm name of William Leigh & Company.
 He ran unsuccessfully for the state legislature on the Whig ticket in 1840.
-In 1847 Leigh sold his store, 1800-acre plantation, livestock, and 30 slaves and moved to Kentucky.
-He soon returned to Alabama, living in Moulton for a few years before moving to Florence where his wife served as a matron at the Florence Synodical College.
+In 1847, Leigh sold his store, 1800-acre plantation, livestock, and 30 slaves and moved to Kentucky.
+He soon returned to Alabama, living in Moulton for a few years before moving to Florence, where his wife served as a matron at the Florence Synodical College.
 Leigh died there in Florence, on July 31, 1873, and was buried here in the Leigh family graveyard.
 The Masons erected a monument at his unmarked grave in 1931.
-The old brick church that he helped built a century earlier was razed in 1948.
+The old brick church that he helped build a century earlier was razed in 1948.

 We rode through several small towns on our way to the Wildlife Refuge in Decatur.
 Bird Site #16.

-We walked down to the view area from the visitor center, where we saw thousands of Sandhill Cranes, and thousands of ducks but only one White Whopping Crane.
+We walked down to the view area from the visitor center, where we saw thousands of Sandhill Cranes, and thousands of ducks, but only one White Whopping Crane.

-Thousands Sandhill Cranes
+Thousands of Sandhill Cranes

-I was hoping there was an open area to view the cranes but the viewing area was enclosed so all the pictures I took of the cranes and ducks were behind glass.
+I was hoping there was an open area to view the cranes, but the viewing area was enclosed, so all the pictures I took of the cranes and ducks were behind glass.

 We walked to the swamp area where we crossed over on a wooden bridge.

-We walked to an open field where we watch several Sandhill Cranes fly away into the distance and I took several pictures.
+We walked to an open field where we watched several Sandhill Cranes fly away into the distance, and I took several pictures.

 Sandhill Cranes

 The sun was setting as we walked back to the visitor center.
-Inside we stopped to ask questions and to view the animals inside. (nonliving)
+We stopped to ask questions and to view the animals. (nonliving)

 Neither of us wanted to stop for a meal, so we came home and I put on a pot of oatmeal.